 There are two reasons for this: more students are applying to college and there are more applications per student, thanks to the ease of submitting multiple applications through online interfaces like the Common Application.

-Every year, thousands of families discover that the process of applying to college has dozens of moving pieces, any one of which can derail an application.
+Every year, thousands of families discover that college planning and the process of applying to college has dozens of moving pieces, any one of which can derail an application.

 Parents and students are often shocked by the extent of planning and thoughtfulness that goes into a successful college preparation and application process.
-Forgot to sign up for an interview?
+Forgot to sign up for a college interview?
 Last SAT test date closed?
+Missed the financial aid application deadline?
 Didn’t realize the University of California due date is November 30 for everyone?

 Being prepared and proactive is often the difference between getting into the colleges your child seeks and not.